 Hazards that occur or are present at levels such that GHP procedures are not sufficient to provide safe food should be managed by an appropriate combination of control measures that are capable of preventing occurrence of hazards or eliminating or reducing them to an acceptable level.
 The control measures can be identified in one or more steps throughout the production process.
-In the case in which significant hazards are identified that need to be controlled after the implementation of GHPs, it will be necessary to develop and implement a HACCP system (see Chapter 2).
+Where significant hazards are identified that need to be controlled after the implementation of GHPs, it will be necessary to develop and implement a HACCP system (see hazard analysis and critical control point [HACCP] system and guidelines for its application).